aws-samples/sample-iac-cloudformation-wrapper/cdk-project/README.md

     - if [ "$CFN_EVENT_TYPE" = "Delete" ]; then npx cdk destroy --all --force; else npx cdk deploy --all --concurrency 8 --require-approval never; fi
 ```

-As written, the template supports fetching `CodeRepo`s from 1/ .zip archives on Amazon S3, 2/ .zip archives somewhere else (via curl), or 3/ `git clone`able repository URLs.
+As written, the template supports fetching `CodeRepo`s from: 1/ .zip archives on Amazon S3, 2/ .zip archives somewhere else (via curl), or 3/ `git clone`able repository URLs.
 Since for many apps the root folder of the IaC project is not the root folder of the repository, you can use the `CodeRepoFolder` parameter to target which folder your commands should run from.

 If you prefer to hard-code the location of your source in the template, rather than exposing it to users as overrideable parameters, you could remove the `CodeRepo`, `CodeRepoBranch`, and `CodeRepoFolder` parameters from the template and instead directly configure the `EnvironmentVariables` on the CodeBuild job.